brownieboy/merge-array-by-property/readme.md

 Where:
 * *array1* and *array2* are the two arrays to be merged, obviously.
 The function will loop through all members of array1, and look for matching members in array2, based on the *ids* passed in.
 * *ids* can be a single array string, or an array of up to two members.
 These are the property members that the function will use to try and join the two arrays together.
 If you pass in a single value, e.g. "id", then it will join the two arrays matched on that _same_ property in each array.
 More likely though, the two properties will have different names, so you should pass them in as a two-member array, e.g. ["planetId", "id"], which matched the *planetId* property in the first array to the *id* property in the second.
-* *options* is an optional object, which can the following values:
+* **options** is an optional object, which can the following values:
-    * *newProperty* is the name of a property which will take the _entire_ value from the matching value in the second array.
+    * **newProperty** a string, is the name of a property which will take the _entire_ value from the matching value in the second array.
 Without this option supplied, the function will attempt to merge the two arrays' properties at the top level.
-    * *keyMapping* is an array of property key names, used to prevent properties in the first array being directly overwritten the by those in the second array in the final, merged array.
-Each member of the *keyMapping* array is an object with a *key* and *newKey* property, with the latter becoming the former's name in the merged array.
-E.g. passing in an *keyMapping* value of `{ key: "name", newKey: "planetName" }` will set the second array's *name* property to become the *planetName* property in the merged array.
+    * **keyMapping** is an array of property key names, used to prevent properties in the first array being directly overwritten the by those in the second array in the final, merged array.
+Each member of the *keyMapping* array is an object with a **key** and **newKey** property, with the latter becoming the former's name in the merged array.
+E.g. passing in an **keyMapping** value of `{ key: "name", newKey: "planetName" }` will set the second array's *name* property to become the **planetName** property in the merged array.
-    * *preserveTargetKey* is boolean, default is `false`.
+    * **preserveTargetKey** is boolean, default is `false`.
 By default, the second array's matching property will _not_ be included in the merged array.
 This is because you already _have_ that property value in the first array (otherwise you couldn't match in the first place!), so you probably don't need the same property value under two different names on your merged array.
-But just in case you do, set the *preserveTargetKey* to `true`.
+But just in case you do, set **preserveTargetKey** to `true`.